 - Application architecture.
 We operate proprietary and modern technology platforms, organically developed by our in-house R&D teams, leveraging leading third-party software where applicable. - Infrastructure.
 Our platforms are deployed via market standard cloud computing infrastructure, allowing us to easily scale our platforms globally while maintaining optimal performance. - Disaster Recovery.
 For our enterprise platform we maintain a secondary cloud-based data center, holding a full stack of updated applications, which is fully tested at least once a year, with the aim of ensuring the highest reliability for our shoppers. - Security.
 We employ a multi-layer security approach utilizing both cloud infrastructure security and endpoint protection to enforce the highest degree of security.
-We adhere with all major security standards, including: PCI/DSS, GDPR and ISO 27001.
+We operate and design our systems in accordance with major security standards, including: PCI/DSS, SOC 2 and ISO 27001.
 We perform penetration tests continuously throughout the year by external vendors to identify any vulnerabilities.
-Our shift to a hybrid office/remote work environment could also negatively impact the security of our platforms and systems as well as our ability to prevent attacks or respond to them quickly, and as such we have taken steps designed to ensure remote work can be performed both effectively and securely. - Uptime.
-Our platform maintains excellent service levels.
-Across all sites, our platform achieved over 99.9% average uptime for the year ended December 31, 2022.
+Our hybrid office/remote work environment could also negatively impact the security of our platforms and systems as well as our ability to prevent attacks or respond to them quickly, and as such we have taken steps designed to ensure remote work can be performed both effectively and securely. - Uptime.
+Our platforms maintains excellent service levels.
+Across all sites, our platforms achieved over 99.9% average uptime for the year ended December 31, 2023.